ppy/osu-wiki/news/2021-11-08-performance-points-star-rating-updates.md

 ### New Flashlight difficulty skill

-Flashlight in difficulty calculation is now revamped, as it moves from an object count-based multiplier on the Aim skill to a brand new skill of its own.
+Flashlight in difficulty calculation is now revamped, as it moves from an object count-based multiplier applied to the Aim skill to a brand new skill of its own.

-The difficulty that Flashlight adds to a map is now measured much more accurately, thanks to [**MBmasher**](https://osu.ppy.sh/users/4498616)’s change in [this pull request](https://github.com/ppy/osu/pull/14217).
+The difficulty that Flashlight adds to a map is now measured much more accurately, thanks to [**MBmasher**](https://osu.ppy.sh/users/4498616)'s change in [this pull request](https://github.com/ppy/osu/pull/14217).

 Previously, the object count-based method posed a number of issues.
-Flow aim (measured when playing streams) is mostly represented by the speed skill, not aim.
-Additionally, the aim skill (surprisingly) only measures the aim difficulty, not the flashlight difficulty.
-To put this simply, there will be types of jumps that are hard to aim and quite easy to read with flashlight, and vice versa.
+Flow aim (used for hitting streams) is mostly represented by the speed skill, not aim.
+Additionally, the aim skill, unsurprisingly, only measures the aim difficulty, not the flashlight difficulty.
+To put this simply, there will be types of jumps that are hard to aim but quite easy to read with flashlight, and vice versa.

 For example, let’s consider a familiar type of jump pattern: a back and forth.
 This is an example of a jump that can have high aim difficulty, but relatively low flashlight difficulty.
 The distance between the first object and the third object in a back and forth is typically small enough for it to be within the flashlight radius, thus allowing a player to read the position of that circle very easily.

 ![](/wiki/shared/news/2021-11-08-performance-points-star-rating-updates/visible-fl-area.png)

-The creation of a Flashlight skill makes it possible to have it contribute to Star Rating.
-[This has been enabled](https://github.com/ppy/osu/pull/14753) following the results of the osu! performance points and star rating survey, which revealed that players desire star rating to be a metric of difficulty, and that they want subjective skills included.
+The creation of a Flashlight skill makes it possible to have it contribute to star rating.
+[This has been enabled](https://github.com/ppy/osu/pull/14753) following the results of the recent osu! performance points and star rating survey, which revealed that players desire star rating to be a metric of difficulty, and that they want subjective skills included.
 Ask and thou shall receive!

-It is also worth noting that the Hidden mod applies a 1.3x multiplier on the Flashlight skill.
+It is also worth noting that the Hidden mod now applies a 1.3x multiplier on the Flashlight skill.
 The visibility of hitobjects are decreased significantly due to fading of circles and the absence of approach circles.

 Find yourself curious about the details?
-[MBmasher](https://osu.ppy.sh/users/4498616)’s write up about the implementation will very likely scratch that itch, so feel free to [**indulge in some Flashlight theory**](https://docs.google.com/document/d/11FBEEPXK8yI2d5uTZuebJC3S9nVUKgMD8WdvblERyYA/edit).
+[MBmasher](https://osu.ppy.sh/users/4498616)'s write-up about the implementation will very likely scratch that itch, so feel free to [**indulge in some Flashlight theory**](https://docs.google.com/document/d/11FBEEPXK8yI2d5uTZuebJC3S9nVUKgMD8WdvblERyYA/edit).

 ### Speed hard cap removal

 The speed hard cap in osu! has been removed by [**emu1337**](https://osu.ppy.sh/users/2185987) and [**Apo11o**](https://osu.ppy.sh/users/9558549) in [this pull request](https://github.com/ppy/osu/pull/14617), allowing 300+ BPM streams to be weighed accurately.

-The speed cap was previously set to 300 BPM to prevent abuse cases, which means that calculating higher BPMs requires consideration into those cases.
-Two factors are implemented with regard to this:
+The speed cap was previously set to 300 BPM to prevent abuse cases, which means that calculating difficulty on beatmaps with higher BPM requires special consideration.
+Two adjustments were made to account for that:

 - Speed is nerfed on doubles that are doubletappable.
 If the time since the last object (deltatime) for the current object is smaller than the 300 hit window, we instead interpolate between that and the deltatime for the previous object.
 - Speed is nerfed if successive objects are faster than the 300 hit window.
 This is intended to target cheesing of faster bursts and streams if the hit window is way larger than the time between notes.